GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 ##4.1 PersistedServiceJob

 ###Naming convention
+* Constant variable _module_ should be all uppercase
 * Method _longValue_ should start with a verb
 * Method _verboseOn_ used at line 116 should start with a verb (hint: _isVerbose_)
 * Method _nowTimestamp_ used at line 137 should start with a verb (hint: _getNowTimestamp_)